Over 330 prefectural assembly members had ties with Unification Church

-At least 334 out of 2,570 prefectural assembly members in Japan have had dealings with the Unification Church or its affiliates, with over 80% of them belonging to the ruling Liberal Democratic Party, a Kyodo News survey showed Sunday.
+At least 334 out of 2,570 prefectural assembly members in Japan have had dealings with the Unification Church or its affiliates, with over 80% of them belonging to the ruling Liberal Democratic Party, a Kyodo News survey has found.

 Candidates’ links with the contentious group are likely to be a major focus at unified local assembly elections slated for next spring.